Andy-set-studio/stalfos.io/01-css.md

 ### Selection

-This media query works similarly to the [placeholder](#placeholder) mixin.
+This mixin works similarly to the [placeholder](#placeholder) mixin.
 It allows you to have a little more control when styling your selection based styles.

 The two parameters `$background`(1) and `$color`(2) are available for you to set.